Three crashes, three dead - a fatal night on New Zealand's roads

 The rider died at the scene.

-The road was closed for a scene examination and clean up but was reopened about 6am.
+The road was closed for a scene examination and clean-up but was reopened about 6am.

 Another person died in Waikato overnight after a single-vehicle crash.